How to Overcome the ‘Who Am I to Say This?’ Spiral

 No shame here.
 Just awareness.

-STEP 2: Locate It in the Body
+STEP 2: Locate It in YOUR Body

 Where do you feel the doubt/fear/hesitation?